kingcons/cl-6502/src/intro.md

 * Compile-time macros for status register handling and addressing mode dispatch.
 * Storage of opcode metadata and opcode lambdas in separate arrays.
 * A naive interpreter loop rather than Context-Threaded Dispatch, JIT, etc.
-* Ignore decimal mode support in ADC/SBC since the NES didn't have it.
+* Ignore decimal mode support in ADC/SBC since the NES doesn't require it.

 If you get stumped by a macro, I'd encourage you to macroexpand one of its callsites.
 Don't be afraid to skim something and come back to it later, either.
+Most importantly, I am _very open_ to feedback of any kind on this text or the code itself.
+If you find something confusing, feel free to email and ask why I wrote it that way or suggest alternatives.
+Patches welcome!

 With all that out of the way, let's dive in!